DrorHarari/keypirinha-cvt/README.md

 ## Installation ##

-Download the cvt.keypirinha-package pacakge file to the Keypirinha\portable\Profile\InstalledPackages folder
+The easiest way to install Cvt is to use the [PackageControl](https://github.com/ueffel/Keypirinha-PackageControl) plugin's InstallPackage command.
+For manual installation simply download the cvt.keypirinha-package file from the Releases page of this repository to the Keypirinha\portable\Profile\InstalledPackages folder.

 ## Credits ##